cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/motivation.md

 Motivation to contribute can be gone as quickly as it appeared.
 To ensure prospective contributors remain motivated, eliminate as much friction as possible.
 As mentioned above, each additional step represents an additional friction point and a possible drop-off.
 Make sure the entire contributor experience is intuitive and easy, including:
    * Running the code locally before opening a PR (e.g. providing a Makefile and test data on top of instructions to build and run it)
    * Automated testing during PR process
-   * Clear PR submission requirements (e.g. Contributor License Agreement, Digital Certificate of Origin)
+   * Clear PR submission requirements (e.g. Contributor License Agreement, Developer Certificate of Origin)
    * Submitting the PR (and be sure to set the expectations right regarding wait time, but more to that below)

 ### Documentation